 Key Differences Between HDMI Cable & Optical Cable

 Even today, both cables are widely used in different electronics.
 Both kinds of cables are readily available in the market at a low price.
 Here are some key differences between HDMI and Optic Fiber cables to help you make the right choice.

 HDMI cables use copper wires to transmit signals.
 This copper wire is wrapped inside adequate insulation to eradicate any leakage of data.
 The inner material can also be made of aluminum, gold, or silver instead of copper.
 The PVC cover ensures that the cable remains flexible, which further increases the durability.

-Both cables are designed to work for many formats.
+Both cables are designed to work in many formats.
 Optical cable supports surround sound systems with up to 5.1 channels.
 This almost covers up the essential need for our audio devices’ compatibility.
-On the other hand, HDMI supports TrueHD formats, Dolby Digital, DTS HD and Blu-Ray.
+On the other hand, HDMI supports TrueHD formats, Dolby Digital, DTS HD, and Blu-Ray.

 The dominating factor of HDMI is its capability to play Blu-Ray.
 If you’re looking to watch a movie you’ve been waiting for on Blu-Ray, we highly suggest you get to use an HDMI cable to have a pleasant experience.

 Optical Cable is specifically designed to transmit high-quality audio between two different devices.
 That is why to watch a video on TV; you’ll need two separate cables; one for audio and one for video.